-Candi's latest CD, Life Happens, Now Available
+Candi's latest CD, Shout Out, Hallelujah, Now Available on iTunes!

 She was once known as the First Lady of Southern Soul for a string of gritty southern fried Top Ten R&B hits (I'm Just A Prisoner, Stand By Your Man, In The Ghetto) she cut at the hallowed FAME Studios in Muscle Shoals, AL during the early '70s and by the end of the decade she was hailed as a disco diva for her danceable chansons such as 1976's #1 R&B smash "Young Hearts Run Free."
 Then, for twenty years, Candi Staton exclusively sang gospel music before launching an Americana career with 2006's critically acclaimed CD "His Hands" (Bonnie 'Prince' Billy wrote the harrowing title track about domestic abuse).
 Now, the Alabama native is returning to her Muscle Shoals roots on the 27th album of her six-decade career, "Life Happens" (Beracah Records/Fame Records).
 Read More...

 - 2011 Who’s Hurting Now?
 (Honest Jons/Forced Exposure)

 - 2011 Evidence:emi The Complete Fame Records Masters (Ace Records)

 - 2009 Who’s Hurting Now?
 (Honest Jons/EMI)

 - 2008 I Will Sing My Praise to You (Beracah/Emtro)

 - 2006 His Hands (Honest Jons/EMI)